Robinpig/Note/docs/CS/Java/JDK/Concurrency/ReadWriteLock.md

 ## Summary

 |      | ReadLock                | WriteLock                                                    |
 | ---- | ----------------------- | ------------------------------------------------------------ |
 | Lock | ReadLock allow ReadLock | WriteLock block both ReadLock/WriteLock(unless W -> R of self) |
 | Condition |         not supported      |   supported    |
 |  Up/Down Grade    |         not support upgrade                |        support downgrade |

+Read-write locks are a performance optimization designed to allow greater concurrency in certain situations.
+In practice, read-write locks can improve performance for frequently accessed read-mostly data structures on multiprocessor systems;
+under other conditions they perform slightly worse than exclusive locks due to their greater complexity.
+Whether they are an improvement in any given situation is best determined via profiling; because ReadWriteLock uses Lock for the read and write portions of the lock, it is relatively easy to swap out a readwrite lock for an exclusive one if profiling determines that a read-write lock is not a win.

 ## References